aleksandrkravchukos/sender/README.md

 # Email sender with timezones.

+## Solution architecture description

+* To be able to encount client's timezone this solution creates a related table "message_time_in_time_zone" with all 24 timezones relating to UTC time.

+* Every minute console send command shoud be executed by cron and it selects clients and messages that should be emailed ob this menute according to timezone ( joins timesheet table with alltimezones wilt clients on timezone field - see repository query).

+* Emails are sent asynonymously - added to queue using Laravel mailer and send via Laravel's background worer solution.

+* This implementation uses relational database as tranport for worker, but in prodyction implementation its better to use amqp brokers like Rabbbit Mq.

+* TODOs:

+  - The is a drawback that in case some minute is missed by cron. the email for this minute will not be sent.
+For this case It may be needed to add additional logic.

 Task.

 * The company has a database of customers who need to send email messages throughout the day.
 Each client is in its own time zone.
 Each message has a sending schedule (e.g. 12:00, 13:02).